themarkness/markalexanderwilliams/posts/2017-03-06-Analysis-cont.md

 ---

-title:  "Analysis continued"
+title: Analysis continued
 date:  2017-02-28
-desc: "Analysis continued"
-keywords: ""
-categories: [MA]
+author: Mark Williams
+summary: Analysis continued
-tags: []
+tags:
-icon: fa-graduation-cap
+  - MA
 ---
 I've been trying to get my head around the data analysis side of things.
 The [Braun & Clarke (2006)](https://www.researchgate.net/profile/Eliana_Gallardo_Echenique/publication/275952540/figure/fig1/AS:294476196139009@1447220004396/Figure-1-Phases-of-Thematic-Analysis-Adapted-from-Braun-Clarke-2006-p-87.png) diagram of thematic analysis helps and I will definitely use this approach.
 I have been taken of on a tagent a bit by use of the [AntConc](http://www.laurenceanthony.net/software.html) software.
 It's really interesting to see commonality in data items, but it's difficult to know how or if to interpret patterns that are more than a word count.